GoogleCloudPlatform/esp-v2/src/go/README.md

-# Config Manager: the Control Plane for API Proxy
+# Config Manager: the Control Plane for ESP V2

-The best way to configure Envoy inside API Proxy is through Dynamic configuration.
+The best way to configure Envoy inside ESP V2 is through Dynamic configuration.

-This Config Manager is acting as the control plane for API Proxy, it utilizes the [go-control-plane](https://github.com/envoyproxy/go-control-plane), with extra features specifically for APIs on Google Cloud Platform.
+This Config Manager is acting as the control plane for ESP V2, it utilizes the [go-control-plane](https://github.com/envoyproxy/go-control-plane), with extra features specifically for APIs on Google Cloud Platform.

-*   **API Proxy Startup Configuration**: When starting Config Manager, it fetches the latest
+*   **ESP V2 Startup Configuration**: When starting Config Manager, it fetches the latest
     [googleapis API service config](https://github.com/googleapis/api-common-protos/blob/master/google/api/service.proto)
     from